Advice

 Bandits of Bhind-Morena and Chambal The dacoity have had a large impact in the Bhind Morena of Chambal regions in Madhya Pradesh, Rajasthan, Haryana and Uttar Pradesh in north-central India.
 Many dacoity also posed as social bandits toward the local poor, paying medical bills and funding weddings.

-READ ALSO: What does Edeka do?
+READ ALSO: What does NRC stand for?

 Is Chambal river is cursed?